Abd-007/Switch-Emulators-Guide/Yuzu.md

 ### AMD GPU settings

 - Open Yuzu settings.
-Go to "Graphics" tab on the left and set the API to "Vulkan" (Make sure it selects your dedicated/preferred GPU in the Devices option)
+Go to "Graphics" tab on the left and make sure the API is set to "Vulkan".
+Also make sure it selects your dedicated/preferred GPU in the Devices option.
 - Add Yuzu as a profile on Radeon Software, this will add a driver level cache to Vulkan
 - Smash players may want to enable Anti-Lag in Radeon Software

 ### Intel GPU settings

 - Open Yuzu settings.
-Go to the "Graphics" tab on the left and set the API to "Vulkan" (Make sure it selects your dedicated/preferred GPU in the Devices option)
+Go to the "Graphics" tab on the left and make sure the API is set to "Vulkan".
+Also make sure it selects your dedicated/preferred GPU in the Devices option

 **CPU Accuracy tips (regardless of what GPU you have)** Setting CPU Accuracy to "Unsafe CPU" can cause certain bugs or crashes in games, although there have also been cases where the opposite was true.